OmidHaghverdi/DataAnalysis---Portfolio/Video Game Sales - EDA + Random Forest Regression/Readme.md

   EDA: Exploratory Data Analysis: To see different graphs and then finding the correlations among different regions

-  ML: Using Random Forest algorithm to predict the global sale for each game
+  ML: Using Random Forest algorithm to predict the global sale